charlesfeng/startup-school-notes/2016/YCOfficeHours.md

 The direct model may not make sense, as people don't travel often and would have to, every time, find this product all over again.
 There are two categories of products people use: (1) something you use every day, like checking the news or Facebook, or (2) something that answers a mental query, like Google Maps.
 Feels like the product is in category (2), but it's so infrequent it may be lost in people's minds.

 Why not focus on channel partners?
-Don't let the nice idea of becoming like AirBnB, a hub for travel, cause you to choose an ineffective business.
+Don't let the nice idea of becoming like Airbnb, a hub for travel, cause you to choose an ineffective business.
 You need consistent growth above all – word of mouth and having a product that people recall takes a long, long time.

 Where are the most power hungry users in the system?